-- (8) The goods must not rest on the floor of the cradle nor be able to move. - (9) The effective height must be at least 1/8 of the diameter. - (10) Crosswise in the wagon, the goods must be secured against movement and supported at the level of their centre of gravity to prevent them from tipping, if their width is less than $\frac{4}{10}$ of their diameter.
+- (8) The goods must not rest on the floor of the cradle nor be able to move. - (g) The effective height must be at least 1/8 of the diameter. - Crosswise in the wagon, the goods must be secured against movement and supported at the level of their centre of gravity to prevent them from tipping, if their width is less than 4/10 of their diameter.